 In 2015 Ms. Fairchild performed in a special international festival of George Balanchine’s Jewels at the David H. Koch Theater with the Bolshoi and Paris Opera, representing NYCB in the excerpt of Rubies.

 Ms. Fairchild is currently a Teaching Fellow with the School of American Ballet, the official school of New York City Ballet.
-Last month, her first book, “The Ballerina Mindset” was published by Penguin.
+Her first book, “The Ballerina Mindset” was published by Penguin.